lemrey/sdk-nrf/applications/thread_border_router/README.rst

       Connection requested
       Connected

 #.
-Test the connection with another host in the network with the ``net ping <address>`` command.
+Test the connection to another host in the network with the ``net ping <address>`` command.
-   In the following example nRF TBR send ICMPv6 Echo Requests to a Linux Host's Link-Local
+   In the following example the nRF TBR sends ICMPv6 Echo Requests to a Linux host's link-local address

    .. code-block:: console